blindseth/dadata/README.md

-# dadata
+#dadata

-# five gallon plastic bucket
+Something of a five gallon plastic bucket for various data projects.

-# for various and sundry
-# data projects
+Likely to be split apart once more is up here..